marcpaq/b1fipl/README.md

 [jonesForth](https://github.com/nornagon/jonesforth/blob/master/jonesforth.S) implemented by Richard W.M.
 Jones.

+[Mini-C](https://github.com/Fedjmike/mini-c) implemented by Sam Nipps.
+A small subset of C, of course.
+But not as small as you would guess.

 [Pascal-S](http://standardpascal.org/pascals.html) implemented by Niklaus Wirth & Scott A. Moore.

 [The Super Tiny Compiler!](https://github.com/thejameskyle/the-super-tiny-compiler) implemented by James Kyle.